The Best Small-Business Accounting Software 2019

 |Premium||$50||Up to 500||Buy Now|

-FreshBooks also has a monthly add-on feature of $10 per person, which may come in handy if you need to add team members to help manage your projects.
-As a bonus, you can save a few dollars by purchasing a yearly plan.
+Instead of paying month to month, you can save a few dollars on each plan by purchasing a yearly plan.
 If you aren’t ready to pull out your credit card and make a commitment, you can take the app for a 30-day trial run.

-QuickBooks Online, a cloud-based version of the well-known Intuit QuickBooks software, offers small-business owners a number of tools and features.
+QuickBooks Online, a cloud-based version of the QuickBooks desktop software, offers small-business owners a number of tools and features.
 You can create customized invoices, accept credit card payments, track your income and expenses, and manage accounts payable and accounts receivable.

 Packages and pricing